facebook/zstd/programs/zstd.1.md

     default: enabled when output is into a file, and disabled when output is stdout.
     This setting overrides default and can force sparse mode over stdout.
+* `--[no-]pass-through`
+    enable / disable passing through uncompressed files as-is.
+During decompression when pass-through is enabled, unrecognized formats will be copied as-is from the input to the output.
+By default, pass-through will occur when the output destination is stdout and the force (-f) option is set.
 * `--rm`:
     remove source file(s) after successful compression or decompression.
 If used in combination with -o, will trigger a confirmation prompt (which can be silenced with -f), as this is a destructive operation.